Deciphering the Past: Transcription Hour

-Join the American Philosophical Society and the Science History Institute for this three-part series on deciphering historical documents throughout time.
-Puzzle through mysterious writing, try your hand at decrypting colloquialisms and unfamiliar spellings.
+Join the American Philosophical Society (APS) and the Science History Institute for this three-part series on deciphering historical documents throughout time.
+Puzzle through mysterious writing and try your hand at decrypting colloquialisms and unfamiliar spellings with APS fellow Julie Fisher.
 In each session we’ll be working with a specially selected manuscript straight from our vaults.
 Learn tips you can use when transcribing historical documents, practice new skills, and discover your inner detective.

-Julie Fisher holds a PhD in history from the University of Delaware, with a focus on early American and Native American history.
-She is currently at the American Philosophical Society as the Members Bibliography and Biography Postdoctoral Fellow.
-Before coming to the APS she was a consulting editor with the Native Northeast Portal, a digital humanities project based at Yale University from 2017 to 2019, and the primary investigator for a National Park Service grant at the Roger Williams National Memorial in Providence, Rhode Island, from 2016 to 2018.
+Julie A. Fisher is a public historian with a PhD in history from the University of Delaware.
+Currently a fellow at the Newberry Library, before that she was a fellow with the American Philosophical Society, a consulting editor with the Yale Indian Papers Project (now the Native Northeast Portal), and the primary investigator for the National Park Service at the Roger Williams National Memorial.
 She began transcribing and learning paleography skills for her first book, Ninigret, Sachem of the Niantics and Narragansetts: Diplomacy, War, and the Balance of Power in Seventeenth-Century New England and Indian Country.
 She has been transcribing ever since.